 Day 1

-In which history and nature team up
+In which Charleston's history and charm shine

 The Charleston Museum exterior